 "Oh, why did women invent sleeping on the couch?"A common scenario amongst married and other really close couples.
 Husband and wife are in an argument.
 Argument escalates.
-Husband makes a stupid comment that really angers wife.
-Cue wife: "That's it!
+Husband/Wife makes a stupid comment that really angers husband/wife.
+Cue the other: "That's it!
 You're sleeping on the couch tonight!"
 For some strange reason, it's usually the wife who's the exiler, and the husband the exilee.
+But in some cases, it can be the other way around.
 A common trope in Dom Com shows, and a case of Truth in Television.
 (Another possible reason for exile involves snoring.
 Probably more common in real life, less common on-screen.)
 For withholding sex, a punishment similar in spirit, see Lysistrata Gambit (for which this trope is often the PG equivalent).
 Not to be confused with Sexiled, where your roommate's sexual escapades leave you temporarily homeless.
 Compare to There Is Only One Bed, where two characters who aren't in a relationship have to share a room but aren't comfortable to sleep together in one bed.

 —Homer, The Simpsons